-You were able to see that a fat like butter is not only an excellent source of energy, but also a source of some really important vitamins and compounds that are lacking in today’s western diet and that have the potential to cure a lot of nutritional deficiencies.
-On the opposite side, most sources of energy on a standard western diet are carbs not only empty nutritionally, but damaging to our gut and causing nutrient deficiencies because of the anti-nutrients.
+You were able to see that a fat like butter is not only an excellent source of energy, but also a source of some really important vitamins and compounds that are lacking in today’s western diet, and that have the potential to cure a lot of nutritional deficiencies.
+On the opposite side, most sources of energy on a standard western diet are carbs, which are not only empty nutritionally, but damaging to our gut and cause nutrient deficiencies because of the anti-nutrients.
 If only we weren’t so scared of fat as a society and could study a food for its real properties, we would see the importance butter has for the development of children so they can become strong and bright men and women.

-I also strongly believe that the fear of any dairy products on a paleo diet is ill-advised, especially with a product like butter which can be extracted from its dairy components and eaten pure.
-Again, we are looking to reproduce the metabolic environment of our ancestors more than eating the exact same food products and some of the most healthy and thriving traditional cultures have relied on butter for thousands of years for good health and with reason.
+I also strongly believe that the fear of any dairy products on a Paleo diet is ill-advised, especially with a product like butter which can be extracted from its dairy components and eaten pure.
+Again, we are looking to reproduce the metabolic environment of our ancestors more so than eating the exact same food products.
+Some of the most healthy and thriving traditional cultures have relied on butter for thousands of years for good health and with good reason.

-Last but not least, butter has a taste that’s so good, I have yet to find a food which its taste isn’t greatly enhanced by the addition of a generous portion of butter.
+Last but not least, butter has a taste that’s so good.
+I have yet to find a food for which taste isn’t greatly enhanced by the addition of a generous portion of butter.